Teen Witch: Plot

 Fifteen-year-old Louise Miller longs to be popular and catch the eye of high school quarterback Brad Powell.
 However, Brad dates cheerleader Randa, and Louise is seen as an uncool underclassman with a similarly unpopular best friend, Polly.
-During English class, Louise is mocked by her mean-spirited teacher Mr. Weaver, who makes fun of a page from her diary that got accidentally stuck to her assignment.
+During English class, Louise is mocked by her mean-spirited teacher, Mr. Weaver, who makes fun of a page from her diary that got accidentally stuck to her assignment.
 That night, after an unsuccessful audition for a part in a school play, Louise is bicycling home.
-Brad is driving but gets distracted by his passenger Randa, causing him to inadvertently run Louise off the road with his convertible.
+Brad is driving, but gets distracted by his passenger, Randa, causing him to inadvertently run Louise off the road with his convertible.

 In search of a phone to use, Louise enters the home of Madame Serena, a seer.
 Serena convinces Louise to do a palm reading, and tells her she is a witch who will develop powers on her sixteenth birthday.
 On Louise's birthday the following week, no one shows up to her party.
 Polly informs Louise that most of their peers went to another party thrown by Randa.
 That night, Louise tosses and turns in her bed as she recalls Serena's prophecy that she will soon gain powers.
 At school the next day, Louise's theater teacher, Ms. Malloy, gives her a necklace with an amulet that she finds among the costumes, and tells Louise she believes the amulet will bring her luck.

 Immediately, Louise feels different and begins to wear the amulet regularly.
 Soon afterward, Randa invites Louise to attend a school dance with her cousin, David.
-Louise feels stuck with David, an insufferable, handsy nerd, but she is able to make him disappear at her command and manifests Brad coming over to talk to her.
-When she comes home, she accidentally turns her younger brother Richie into a dog when he mocks her, but she manages to change him back to his human self by throwing him into a bath.
+Louise feels stuck with David, an insufferable, handsy nerd, but she manifests Brad coming coming over to talk to her and makes David disappear at her command.
+When she comes home, she accidentally turns her younger brother, Richie, into a dog when he mocks her, but she manages to change him back to his human self by throwing him into a bath.
 Louise later learns from Serena that she is the reincarnation of Modesty Miller, a witch born in 1636, and that the amulet she wears belonged to Modesty.